Up to 35% off Raised Beds

 Ninebark bushes have white or pink flowers with red stamens up to 12 mm in diameter.

-• Plant Size: 5-8 feet tall
+height height 5-8 feet tall

 Ninebark’s flowers have 5 white, round petals with a bright yellow center.
 Wispy, red-tipped stamens give the domed flower clusters a fuzzy appearance.
-Common Ninebark has lovely chartreuse leaves, but some varieties have stunning bronze or gold foliage.
+Common ninebark has lovely chartreuse leaves, but some varieties have stunning bronze or gold foliage.

-As a low-maintenance plant, Ninebark grows in wet and dry conditions and all soil types.
+As a low-maintenance plant, ninebark grows in wet and dry conditions and all soil types.
 It just doesn’t tolerate heat well.
 Shape it up occasionally and add mulch at the end of the season.

 Oleander